E-commerce Returns Management: Processes & Best Practices

 Cerasis recommends a simple equation to calculate the cost of managing returns.

 Logistics Costs: All costs linked with the transportation of returned goods.
-This includes transportation of the returns to the departure location, shipping of returns to the warehouse, as well as shipping of any replacement items back to the customer.
+This includes transportation of the returns to the departure location, shipping of returns to the warehouse, and shipping of any replacement items back to the customer.

 Credits/Replacements Cost: The main purpose of applying for returns is to get an exchange or issue of credit.

-Asset Depreciation: All returned goods – from unopened boxes to even scrap – have a monetary value associated with them.
-The longer they are held in storage, the higher their value depreciation.
-This depreciation needs to be factored while calculating the total reverse logistics costs.
+Asset Depreciation: All returned goods—from unopened boxes to scrap—have a monetary value.
+The longer they are held in storage, the higher is the depreciation in their value.
+This depreciation must be factored into when calculating the total reverse logistics costs.

 Figuring out the individual costs would give online retailers a clear picture regarding what part of the return process can be optimized to minimize expenses.

-Was the item shipped in exchange in good condition?
+- Was the exchange item in good condition?

 Final Words